ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.12.1 =
+* Made menu editor toolbars "sticky".
+They will now stay below the admin bar when scrolling down, which can be useful when editing very long menus.
+* Restored the "custom item" indicator for the "Modern" editor color scheme.
+Previously, it was not visible in the menu editor when using that color scheme.
+* Fixed a missing nonce check when hiding the "Upgrade to Pro" panel.
+* Migrated to Lodash 4.
+* Tested with WP 6.5-alpha.

 = 1.12 =
 * Added a search box for menu icons.